gitlabhq/gitlabhq/doc/user/packages/container_registry/index.md

 For example, you may have two individual images, one for `amd64` and another for `arm64v8`, and you want to build a multi-arch image with them.
 The `amd64` and `arm64v8` images must be pushed to the same repository where you want to push the multi-arch image.

 As a workaround, you should include the architecture in the tag name of individual images.
 For example, use `mygroup/myapp:1.0.0-amd64` instead of using sub repositories, like `mygroup/myapp/amd64:1.0.0`.
 You can then tag the manifest list with `mygroup/myapp:1.0.0`.

+### The cleanup policy doesn't delete any tags

+In GitLab 13.6 and earlier, when you run the cleanup policy, you may expect it to delete tags and it does not.

+This issue occurs when the cleanup policy was saved without editing the value in the **Remove tags matching** field.

+This field had a grayed out `.*` value as a placeholder.
+Unless `.*` (or other regex pattern) was entered explicitly into the field, a `nil` value was submitted.
+This value prevents the saved cleanup policy from matching any tags.

+As a workaround, edit the cleanup policy.
+In the **Remove tags matching** field, enter `.*` and save.
+This value indicates that all tags should be removed.

 ### Troubleshoot as a GitLab server admin